masiedu4/all-my-blog-posts/cl0nvbewa02vxhknvcq1xacch.md

 };

 export default function App() {
+ // we've added another state and set the initial value  as `true`
+ // When the button is clicked, the count is increased
-  // we've added another state and set the initial value  as `true` const [state, dispatch] = useReducer(reducer, { count: 2021 , showGreetings:true});
+// and the value for showGreetings boolean is also reversed const [state, dispatch] = useReducer(reducer, { count: 2021 , showGreetings:true});

   return (